 - Bolivian Army Ending: When Susan wakes up from her operation, much to Dr. Starks' dismay (he had intended to make her his next victim to ensure her silence), the final scene is of him standing in the now-deserted operating room, with the police outside waiting for him.
 Will he surrender peacefully, commit Suicide by Cop or do it himself?
 We never find out, but either way it's safe to say his career is about to end in disgrace.

-- Break-In Threat/Shame If Something Happened/The Villain Knows Where You Live: In the book, aside from breaking into Susan's apartment to threaten her, when he's finished, he shows her a picture of her younger brother, making it clear that he'll harm him if Susan doesn't stop investigating.
+- Break-In Threat/Shame If Something Happened/The Villain Knows Where You Live: In the book, aside from breaking into Susan's apartment to threaten her, when the hitman is finished, he shows her a picture of her younger brother, making it clear that he'll harm him if Susan doesn't stop investigating.